 - Log in to your GoDaddy account.

-- In your My Products page, next to Managed WordPress Websites, click Manage All.
+- In your My Products page, next to Managed WordPress, click Manage All.

 - For the website you want to use, click the three-dot icon and select Settings.